monasca/monasca-aggregator/README.md

 Therefore, aggregations are computed with no data loss.
 If for any reason  processing stops in the middle of a time window the Kafka offsets will not be committed for that time window.
 When re-started, the Kafka offsets are read from Kafka and processing starts off from the last succesful commit.
-This implies that metrics may be read from Kafka multiple times, but there is no data loss.
+This implies that metrics may be read from Kafka multiple times in the event of a re-start, but there is no data loss.

 * Domain Specific Language (DSL).
 A simple expressive DSL for specifying aggregations.